 About Dayna Lynne North

 Dayna Lynne North is a film and television writer, producer, cultural curator, and self-described ‘Delightful Disruptor’ of the status quo.
-Currently, she is co-creating and executive producing THE BEST MAN: FINAL CHAPTERS, the adaptation of the iconic Best Man film franchise by Malcolm D. Lee.
-Dayna recently signed a two-year overall deal with Sony Pictures Television under her Loud Sis Productions banner.
-Under the terms of this deal, North will create, develop, write, produce and supervise comedies and dramas across all platforms.
+Recently, she co-created and executive produced THE BEST MAN: THE FINAL CHAPTERS, the adaptation of the iconic Best Man film franchise by Malcolm D. Lee.
+Dayna also signed a two-year overall deal with Sony Pictures Television under her Loud Sis Productions banner.
+Under the terms of this deal, North created, developed, wrote, produced and supervised comedies and dramas across all platforms.
 Dayna is currently in development with writer/director Morgan Cooper and Gabrielle Union’s I’ll Have Another Productions on the half hour comedy BLACK COFFEE.
 Dayna was a writer/Executive Producer on the first three seasons of HBO’s Emmy-nominated, zeitgeist-shifting INSECURE, co-created by and starring Issa Rae.
 She was also a Consulting Producer on the Television Critics Association and Peabody Award-winning SWITCHED AT BIRTH.
 Prior to that, she was co-showrunner and Co-Executive Producer on VH1’s SINGLE LADIES.
 Dayna was also a Co-Executive Producer on the ABC Family drama, LINCOLN HEIGHTS, which garnered the NAACP Image award for Best Drama, as well as the Gabriel Award for Best Entertainment.
 She was a writer/producer on the first two seasons of the CW’s pop culture phenom, VERONICA MARS, starring Kristen Bell.
 She also wrote the holiday-themed Lifetime biopic, AN EN-VOGUE CHRISTMAS.
 In 2019, Dayna teamed up with founder/CEO Bridgid Coulter on the founding advisory board of Blackbird, House of Coworking – the first-ever private global co-working space designed by and for women of color.
 She is also on the Entertainment Committee for Time’s Up and a member of Time’s Up Women of Color, which aims to create a society free of gender-based discrimination in the workplace and beyond.
 Dayna is a native of Kansas City, Missouri, and a graduate of the USC School of Cinematic Arts.

 About Nichelle Protho